Eerik-Niiles Kross: INTERPOL red notice

 On 18 October 2013, on request by the Russian Federation, The International Criminal Police Organization or INTERPOL published on its website a "wanted" request for Kross on charges of organizing piracy, related to the hijacking of the Finnish-owned MV Arctic Sea in the Baltic in 2009.
 This happened two days before the Estonian local elections finale on 20 October 2013.
-Kross ran as a candidate for mayor for the capital city Tallinn.
-The closeness of the events led to claims by Estonian officials of a Russian effort to sabotage the elections.
-On 22 October the Minister of Interior of Estonia Ken-Marti Vaher said that Estonia will protest the Russian request and will point out to Interpol that it is in violation of Interpol Constitution to mediate politically motivated cases.
+During these elections Kross ran as a candidate for mayor for the capital city Tallinn, which led to claims by Estonian officials of a Russian effort to sabotage the elections.
+On 22 October the Minister of the Interior of Estonia Ken-Marti Vaher said that Estonia will protest the Russian request and will point out to Interpol that it is in violation of the Interpol Constitution to mediate politically motivated cases.
 James Kirchick, a Washington-based analyst commented on the incident in EU Observer: "Such low tactics are characteristic of Russian interference in its 'sphere of privileged interests,' that is, the independent countries of the former Soviet space which the Kremlin considers to be its imperial playground."